 Another well-known example is the Asian financial crisis of 1997.
 Economies relied heavily on foreign debt to finance their growth after experiencing rapid growth throughout the 1990s, so they struggled to meet their debt payments when the taps were turned.
 Fixed exchange rates became very difficult to maintain as investors grew concerned about default risks and currency valuations fell sharply lower.

 Currency Crisis Solutions

-Investors should always be cognizant of currency dynamics when making investment decisions.
-Often, it's possible to predict major problems before they arise to some extent, although market timing can be exceptionally difficult.
+Investors should always be cognizant of currency dynamics when they're making investment decisions.
+It's often possible to predict major problems before they arise, at least to some extent, although market timing can be exceptionally difficult.

 Currency imbalances can present a good opportunity to hedge a portfolio against risk, rather than a time to make a major bet against the currency or country.